techequitytraining/gcp-project-blueprints/Data_Workflow_Framework.md

 ## Overview

 This framework outlines a scalable and portable solution for data workflows, focusing on bioinformatics as a use case, utilizing Nextflow, a powerful workflow manager designed for complex computational pipelines in the life sciences domain.
-Nextflow facilitates the development of portable and reproducible workflows, capable of running across various execution platforms such as local environments, high-performance computing (HPC) schedulers, and cloud-based services including Google Cloud Life Sciences and Kubernetes.
+Nextflow facilitates the development of portable and reproducible workflows, capable of running across various execution platforms such as local environments, high-performance computing schedulers, and cloud-based services including Google Cloud Life Sciences and Kubernetes.
 It also integrates seamlessly with dependency management tools like Conda and Docker, enhancing the reproducibility and portability of computational analyses.

 ## Features

 - **Portability and Reproducibility:** Nextflow supports a variety of execution platforms and dependency management systems, ensuring workflows can be easily shared and reproduced.
-- **Secure Workflow Execution:** The framework deploys a Nextflow server alongside necessary configurations, including a Service Account and firewall rules, to facilitate secure access through an Identity-Aware Proxy (IAP) Tunnel, eliminating the need for public IP addresses.
+- **Secure Workflow Execution:** The framework deploys a Nextflow server alongside necessary configurations, including a Service Account and firewall rules, to facilitate secure access through an Identity-Aware Proxy Tunnel, eliminating the need for public IP addresses.
 - **Automated Resource Provisioning:** Upon deployment, resources such as a Cloud Storage Bucket for workflow execution are automatically created, streamlining the setup process.
-- **Ease of Access:** Secure Shell (SSH) access to the Nextflow server is simplified, enabling straightforward interaction with the deployed environment.
+- **Ease of Access:** Secure Shell access to the Nextflow server is simplified, enabling straightforward interaction with the deployed environment.

 ## Cloud Services Utilized

 - Life Sciences API and Batch API for workflow execution
 - Cloud Compute for server hosting
 - Cloud Storage for data management
-- Virtual Private Cloud (VPC) for network security
+- Virtual Private Cloud for network security
 - Billing Budget for cost management

 ## Reference Architecture